WK-Kz/Color-Swap-ROA-2/README.md

 - After making changes, you can save the preset to reuse these colors later.
 - Finally, click on "Replace Colors" to apply the modification in the game.

-### Troubleshooting:
+### Troubleshooting (Linux):
 - I can't run the Start.sh script
     - Open terminal and navigate to this folder
     - Type in your terminal `chmod +x Start.sh` and press enter.
 Keep the terminal open.
-    - Go back to your file explorer (ie. Nautilus / Dolphin / Etc ), attempt to right click again, and click on 'Run As Program'
+    - Go back to your file explorer (ie. Nautilus / Dolphin / Etc ), attempt to right click again, and click on 'Run As Program'.
-    - "That still doesn't work"
+    - "That still doesn't work".
         - In your terminal: type `./Start.sh`
+        - If you are still running into issues, then it might be a directory permissions issue.

-- I'm geting `Python3 is not installed`
+- I'm getting `Python3 is not installed`
     - Make sure your system has python3 installed.
-Based on your distro, use your package manager to install python3 and python3-pillow
+Based on your distro, use your package manager to install python3 and python3-pillow.

 - I'm able to successfully run the program; however, it's stating that wine isn't installed.
     - Make sure your system has wine installed.
 Based on your distro, use your package manager to install wine.

+- I'm getting an issue with pillow not being found on the Steam Deck.
+    - Run the [installer instructions](##### Steam Deck:) provided above.
+    - If there are persistent issues, please submit an issue.

-#### Q&A:
+#### General Q&A:
 - How often will this tool be updated?
     - Whenever I have time or if someone wants to make a PR.
     - It also depends on when new files are provided from Pixels956.
 This repository was originally focused on getting the Color Mod tool to work and generate the appropriate .pak files.
+    - Maintainers of this tool can be easily notified by making an issue on the github page.

 - Why is wine required?
     - Based on investigation, UnrealPak provided from the orgiinal creator is version 4.17.2.
 Unreal Engine does not provide that binary, and attempting to build it from source requires a number of tweaks to an xml file and also requires clang < 4.0.
 It is not within the scope of this repository at this point in time to get an isolated UnrealPak 4.17.2 binary for Linux Systems.

 - Can I run this on Windows?
     - You are free to do so; however, I have not tested on whether or not it will work on Windows machines.
 Please feel free to do so and submit an issue if problems occur.

+#### Credits:
+- beastmode\_md
+    - I've bugged them to test this multiple times
+- jazsoundwav
+    - For putting me in contact with beastmode\_md, so that this can be achieved.

 ## Terms of Use:
 This repository is licensed under [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).